lukasz-kusek/home-page-natalia/KusekNataliaCV.md

 *Address*: Harpenden, UK

-## Junior Python Developer
+## Junior Data Scientist

-Master of Science in Geodesy, Surveying and Cartography with 1 year experience in GIS and 2 years in land surveying and CAD.
-Learning Python and SQL.
+Cambridge Spark Data Science bootcamp graduate with Python and Machine Learning knowledge.
+Master of Science with 1 year experience in GIS and 2 years in land surveying and CAD.

 ### Availability